zxuhan/llm-router/README.md

 what KV caches save you from.

-This repository is a **reference implementation** that demonstrates the algorithm against (a) deterministic in-process backends for the algorithmic signal and (b) two real `llama-server` workers running Qwen2.5-0.5B on Apple M1 Pro for the actual KV-cache and TTFT behaviour.
+This repository is a **reference implementation** that demonstrates the algorithm against (a) deterministic in-process backends for the algorithmic signal and (b) up to three real `llama-server` workers running Qwen2.5-0.5B and Qwen2.5-1.5B on a single Apple M1 Pro for the actual KV-cache and TTFT behaviour.
 It is not a tuned production system, and it does not ship benchmarks against a multi-GPU production fleet.
 See "Limitations" below for what is and is not claimed.

 ## What you get from this repo